ellysh/video-game-bots/ClickerBots/example.md

 LogWrite("Hello world!")
 ```
-Result of the code execution is creation of the file with a `debug.log` name which contains a string "Hello world!". `LogWrite` function is a wrapper for AutoIt [`FileWrite`](https://www.autoitscript.com/autoit3/docs/functions/FileWrite.htm) function.
+After execution of this code you will get a file with the `debug.log` name which contains the "Hello world!" string.
+The `LogWrite` function is a wrapper for AutoIt [`FileWrite`](https://www.autoitscript.com/autoit3/docs/functions/FileWrite.htm) function.
 You can change a name and a path of the output file by changing a value of the `LogFile` constant.

-First assumption of the blind bot is a success of the monster select by a macro.
-One of the possible check for the selecting action success is to search a Target Window with functions from FastFind library. `FFBestSpot` is a suitable function for solving this task.
-Now we should pick a color in the Target Window that will signal about the window presence.
-We can pick a color of the target's HP bar for example.
-This is a code snippet with `IsTargetExist` function that checks a presence of the Target Window:
+First assumption of the blind bot is success select a monster after usage a macro.
+When a monster is selected, the Target Window appears.
+We can search this window with functions from FastFind library.
+If the window is present, the monster is selected successfully.

+The `FFBestSpot` function provides suitable algorithm to solve this task.
+Now we should pick a color that is specific for the Target Window.
+Presence of this color on the screen will signal us that the Target Window is present.
+We can pick a color of monster's HP bar for example.
+This is a code snippet of the `IsTargetExist` function that checks a presence of the Target Window on the screen:
 ```AutoIt
 func IsTargetExist()
     const $SizeSearch = 80